Skip to main content

 Y (Income) Limit to Growth Debate

 However, any 'green policy' we pursue must be cost-competitive.
 Anything else will simply be a waste of taxpayers' money and add unnecessarily to the National Debt.
-That is not to say we should compete economically with foreign nations that subsidize their industries and 'illegally' dump their goods on us.
-There is a role, after all, for tariffs to bring manufacturing back home and in so doing make us less reliant on other powers' supply chains.
+That is not to say we should compete economically with foreign nations that subsidise their industries and 'illegally' dump their goods on us.
+There is a role, after all, for tariffs to bring manufacturing back home and in so doing make us less reliant on other Foreign Powers' supply chains.

 I am not advocating a total lack of free trade, to be clear.
 With trusted nations, this remains a sensible option and can enhance mutual living standards.
 However, in an increasingly hostile world, we must 'wise-up'!